satansdeer/satansdeer.github.com/content/legacy-posts/git-add-patch/index.md

 +And so do you.
 ```

-And you are really concerned about that onion part, but you don't want to remove it.
+And you are concerned about that onion part, but you don't want to remove it.
 So you want to stage only the _"Flowers smell good"_ and _"And so do you"_ lines.

 Now the **s** option won't help us, because those lines aren't separated by empty lines, and git considers them as one hunk.